Day 1: Hobart and Mt. Wellington

 Day 2: Mt.
 Field National Park

 Today we will travel to Mt.
 Field National Park, which offers spectacular scenery and pristine forests, looking for birds and other wildlife along the way.
 This park is also part of the UNESCO World Heritage Area and the vast Tasmanian Wilderness World Heritage Area.
-We will enjoy several short walks in the park and keep an eye out for platypus.
-Night in Hobart.
+We will enjoy several short walks in the park and keep an eye out for platypus before we take a ferry to Bruny Island.
+Night on Bruny Island.

 Days 3 and 4: Bruny Island

 We’ll spend two full days birding on the island targeting the endemics and the non-endemics that are more abundant on Tasmania than on the mainland, including Hooded Plover, Brush Bronzewing, Swift Parrot, Flame and Pink Robins, Crescent Honeyeater, and the Forest Raven, Tasmania’s only Corvid.
-Along the coast we should see Fairy Penguins, Black-faced Cormorants Short-tailed Shearwaters, and other seabirds.
+Along the coast we should see Fairy Penguins, Black-faced Cormorants, Short-tailed Shearwaters, and other seabirds.
+On one day we will take a 3-hour wilderness boat tour from Adventure Bay for a chance to see Shy Albatross, fur seals, thousands of shearwaters, and spectacular scenery.
 We will attempt to schedule a visit to the Inala Reserve where we have a good chance of seeing Forty-spotted Pardalote.
 At night we will spotlight for marsupials including Bennett’s Wallaby, Tasmanian Pademelon, Long-nosed Potoroo, and Eastern Quoll.
 Overnights on Bruny Island.

 Day 5: Bruny Island - Hobart